Back to Basics: Landing Site Best Practice to Generate Leads

-This is why having professionally designed landing pages can have a huge impact on the success of your AdWords campaigns.
+This is why having professionally designed landing sites can have a huge impact on the success of your AdWords campaigns.

-You can have the best keywords and the best ads but if your landing pages don’t convert you are still wasting money.
+You can have the best keywords and the best ads but if your landing sites don’t convert you are still wasting money.

-Of course the world of designing and testing what works and what doesn’t for landing pages is constantly evolving and differs from one industry to the next.
+Of course the world of designing and testing what works and what doesn’t for landing sites is constantly evolving and differs from one industry to the next.

 One thing is constant.

-For most businesses, specific, targeted, well laid out landing pages will far out perform sending traffic to generic homepages.
+For most businesses, specific, targeted, well laid out landing sites will far out perform sending traffic to generic homepages.

-Implementing just one of these simple steps above will make a big impact on the conversion rate for your landing pages.
+Implementing just one of these simple steps above will make a big impact on the conversion rate for your landing sites.